 Rick Kogan was born in Chicago and raised in the city's Old Town neighborhood.
-At age 16, Kogan launched his newspaper career by writing a story about the tumultuous 1968 Democratic National Convention.
-Kogan has written for the Chicago Daily News, Chicago Sun-Times, and Chicago Tribune, where he is now a senior writer and columnist for the Sunday magazine.
-Kogan has been named Chicago's Best Reporter, Chicago's Greatest Living Journalist, and in 2003, he was inducted into the Chicago Journalism Hall of Fame.
-He is the author of ten books, including Yesterday's Chicago (in collaboration with his father, Herman); Everybody Pays: Two Men, One Murder, and the Price of Truth (in collaboration with Maurice Possley); America's Mom: The Life, Lessons, and Legacy of Ann Landers; and A Chicago Tavern: A Goat, a Curse, and the American Dream; and Sidewalks I and Sidewalks II, embellished by the photographs of Charles Osgood.
-He is also the creator and host of WGN Radio's Sunday Papers with Rick Kogan, hosted WBEZ's Afternoon Shift, and is currently the host of WGN's Sunday evening program After Hours.
+At age 16, Kogan launched his newspaper career at the tumultuous 1968 Democratic National Convention.
+Kogan has written for the Chicago Daily News, Chicago Sun-Times, and Chicago Tribune, where he is now a senior writer and columnist.
+He has been named Chicago's Best Reporter, Chicago's Greatest Living Journalist, and in 2003 he was inducted into the Chicago Journalism Hall of Fame.
+He is the author of a dozen books, including Yesterday's Chicago (in collaboration with his father, Herman); Everybody Pays: Two Men, One Murder, and the Price of Truth (in collaboration with Maurice Possley); America's Mom: The Life, Lessons, and Legacy of Ann Landers; A Chicago Tavern: A Goat, a Curse, and the American Dream; and Sidewalks I and Sidewalks II, embellished by the photographs of Charles Osgood.
+He is also the creator and host of WGN's Sunday Papers with Rick Kogan, hosted WBEZ's Afternoon Shift, and is currently the host of WGN's Sunday evening program After Hours.